lk3/scipat/README.md

 ## About

-This module generates a dataset from USPTO patent records for data science exercises.
+This module generates a dataset from USPTO patent records.
 Its data retrieval component is based on the [pypatent](https://github.com/daneads/pypatent) module by @daneads and @danhydro.

 Work in progress.